JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratios
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
-   ' // Set scaling
+   ' // Set the scale transform
-   graphics.SetPageUnit(UnitPixel)
-   graphics.SetPageScale(rxRatio)
+   graphics.ScaleTransformForDpi

    ' // Create an Image object.
-   DIM pImage AS CGpImage = "pattern.png"
+   DIM image AS CGpBitmap = "pattern.png"
+   image.SetResolutionForDpi

-   ' // Draw the original source image. graphics.DrawImage(@pImage, 10, 10)
+   ' // Draw the original source image. graphics.DrawImage(@image, 10, 10)

    ' // Define the portion of the image to draw.
    DIM srcX AS SINGLE = 70.0